 Ms. Jadram Narumon from Buriram, Thailand

-2nd year in the Department of Information Science and Engineering
+2nd year in the Department of Computer Science and Engineering

 Why did you choose to study in Japan?